jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 # make sure to start and enable the maria or mysql service on Fedora/Centos
 ```

 MySQL was started by [Michael "Monte" Widens](https://en.wikipedia.org/wiki/Michael_Widenius "Monte Mysql").
 The company was one of the first major companies to become successful with an opensource model, especially for a database product in a crowded market.
 MySQL the company was sold to SUN in 2009 [link here], which then was inherited by Oracle in their purchase of SUN in 2010.
 Monte was not happy with Oracle's stewardship of MySQL and decided to fork the codebase and begin a new yet familiar product called MariaDB.
 MariaDB continued the MySQL legacy by essentially restarting the MySQL company.
 MariaDB is for all purposes a drop in replacement for MySQL, even using the same commands to run the database.
-You can create a database and a table directly from the ```mysql``` cli.
+You can create a database and a table directly from the ```mysql``` cli)

 * Log in
 * Enter your password at the prompt